Documents Required for Your Child’s Aadhaar Application

 Understanding Child Aadhaar and Its Importance

 Aadhaar is a unique 12-digit identification number issued by the Unique Identification Authority of India (UIDAI).
-For children under five, this is often called “Bal Aadhaar,” which is visually distinct and has specific application rules.
-It serves as a digital identity, establishing your child’s official recognition from an early age.
+For children under five years old, this is often called “Bal Aadhaar,” which has a distinct appearance and specific application rules.
+It establishes your child’s official recognition from an early age.

 Getting an Aadhaar for your child is incredibly important for their future access to services and benefits.
 It acts as a foundational identity document, ensuring they are officially recognised within various government systems.
 This early identification helps integrate them into the country’s digital infrastructure.